ProbablyFaiz/MarkTeX/README.md

 You can build the project by running the following:
 `stack build`

-To run the program for an input Markdown/MarkTeX file *input.md*:
+To run the program for an input Markdown/MarkTeX file *input.md*, an output file *output.pdf*:
+`stack run -- input.md output.pdf`

+To run it with data from a file *data.json*:
-`stack run -- input.md`
+`stack run -- input.md output.pdf data.json`

 Running the test suite can be done with:
 `stack test`